huggingface/blog/bertopic.md

 - [MaartenGr/BERTopic_ArXiv](https://huggingface.co/MaartenGr/BERTopic_ArXiv): a model trained on ~30000 ArXiv Computation and Language articles (cs.CL) after 1991.
 - [MaartenGr/BERTopic_Wikipedia](https://huggingface.co/MaartenGr/BERTopic_Wikipedia): a model trained on 1000000 English Wikipedia pages.
 - [davanstrien/imdb_bertopic](https://huggingface.co/davanstrien/imdb_bertopic): a model trained on the unsupervised split of the IMDB dataset

+You can find a full overview of BERTopic models on the hub using the [libraries filter](https://huggingface.co/models?library=bertopic&sort=downloads)

 We invite you to explore the possibilities of this new integration and share your trained models on the hub!